Kforce (NASDAQ:KFRC) Releases Q2 2021 Earnings Guidance

-Kforce (NASDAQ:KFRC) updated its second quarter 2021 earnings guidance on Monday.
+Kforce (NASDAQ:KFRC) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of 0.870-0.950 for the period, compared to the Thomson Reuters consensus estimate of $0.710.
 The company issued revenue guidance of $387 million-$397 million, compared to the consensus revenue estimate of $349.11 million.

-KFRC has been the topic of several analyst reports.
-Zacks Investment Research raised shares of Kforce from a hold rating to a buy rating and set a $67.00 target price on the stock in a research report on Friday.
-Robert W. Baird increased their target price on shares of Kforce from $53.00 to $66.00 and gave the company an outperform rating in a research note on Tuesday, May 4th.
-Truist raised their price target on shares of Kforce from $48.00 to $55.00 in a research note on Thursday, March 11th.
-Truist Securities raised their price objective on shares of Kforce from $48.00 to $55.00 in a report on Thursday, March 11th.
-Finally, Credit Suisse Group raised their price target on shares of Kforce from $45.00 to $55.00 and gave the company a neutral rating in a report on Monday.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-Kforce presently has an average rating of Buy and an average price target of $55.14.
+Kforce (NASDAQ:KFRC) last announced its quarterly earnings data on Sunday, May 2nd.
+The business services provider reported $0.62 EPS for the quarter, missing the consensus estimate of $0.63 by ($0.01).
+The business had revenue of $363.20 million for the quarter, compared to analyst estimates of $359.24 million.
+Kforce had a net margin of 3.77% and a return on equity of 32.56%.
+During the same quarter in the previous year, the firm posted $0.42 earnings per share.
+The business’s revenue was up 8.4% on a year-over-year basis.
+Research analysts forecast that Kforce will post 2.52 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 25th.
-Shareholders of record on Friday, June 11th will be issued a $0.23 dividend.
-The ex-dividend date is Thursday, June 10th.
-This represents a $0.92 dividend on an annualized basis and a yield of 1.55%.
-Kforce’s payout ratio is currently 39.15%.
+A number of brokerages have recently commented on KFRC.
+Credit Suisse Group upped their target price on Kforce from $45.00 to $55.00 and gave the stock a neutral rating in a research note on Monday, May 10th.
+Zacks Investment Research raised shares of Kforce from a hold rating to a buy rating and set a $67.00 price objective on the stock in a research note on Friday, May 7th.
+Truist boosted their target price on shares of Kforce from $48.00 to $55.00 in a research note on Thursday, March 11th.
+Truist Securities raised their price target on shares of Kforce from $48.00 to $55.00 in a research report on Thursday, March 11th.
+Finally, Robert W. Baird lifted their price objective on shares of Kforce from $53.00 to $66.00 and gave the company an outperform rating in a report on Tuesday, May 4th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Kforce presently has a consensus rating of Buy and an average target price of $55.14.

-In related news, Director Mark F. Furlong sold 25,000 shares of Kforce stock in a transaction on Thursday, February 11th.
-The stock was sold at an average price of $47.85, for a total transaction of $1,196,250.00.
-Also, insider Kye L. Mitchell sold 3,497 shares of Kforce stock in a transaction on Friday, February 12th.
-The stock was sold at an average price of $46.49, for a total value of $162,575.53.
+In related news, CEO David L. Dunkel sold 15,000 shares of Kforce stock in a transaction dated Wednesday, March 3rd.
+The stock was sold at an average price of $54.72, for a total value of $820,800.00.
+Also, Director Ralph Struzziero sold 5,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 24th.
+The stock was sold at an average price of $50.15, for a total value of $250,750.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 176,640 shares of company stock valued at $9,518,983.
-10.80% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders have sold 148,143 shares of company stock worth $8,160,157.
+Insiders own 10.80% of the company’s stock.

 Kforce Inc provides professional staffing services and solutions in the United States.
 It operates through Technology (Tech) and Finance and Accounting (FA) segments.
 The Tech segment provides temporary and permanent satffing services to its clients primarily in the areas of information technology, such as systems/applications architecture and development, data management, business and artificial intelligence, machine learning, and network architecture and security.